Kuldhara

 Kuldhara is an abandoned village in the Jaisalmer district of Rajasthan, India.
 Established around the 13th century, it was once a prosperous village inhabited by Paliwal Brahmins.
 It was abandoned by the early 19th century for unknown reasons, possibly because of dwindling water supply, an earthquake, or as a local legend claims, because of the atrocities by the Jaisalmer State's minister Salim Singh.

-Over years, Kuldhara acquired reputation as a haunted site, and the Government of Rajasthan decided to develop it as a tourist spot in the 2010s.
+Over the years, Kuldhara has acquired a reputation as a haunted site, and the Government of Rajasthan decided to develop it as a tourist spot in the 2010s.